andresrodriguez55/andresrodriguez55.github.io/README.md

-# Full Stack Blog With a Admin Panel And Comment System For Users Created With PHP, React & MYSQL
+# Implementation of a Full Stack Blog With a Comment System And Admin Panel With PHP, React & MYSQL

 [SITE LINK](https://andresrodriguez55.github.io/#/)

 ## Contents
 - Database Design